mirisuzanne/teacupgorilla/content/2014/07/24/ums-pregame.rst

 The
-`Denver Post Underground Music Showcase`_ (UMS) starts tomorrow night.
-This is one of the best events in Denver — turning South Broadway into a massive 4-night indie-music orgy.
+`Denver Post Underground Music Showcase`_ (UMS) starts tonight — one of the best events in Denver, turning South Broadway into a massive 4-night indie-music orgy.